GUIDE

 Although Florida nurses earn a moderate salary compared to other states, the cost of living is among the lowest in the U.S. Additionally, Florida is one of only nine states that don’t collect an individual income tax, allowing nurses the chance to keep expenses low and save money.

 Aside from the huge demand for nurses, many are drawn to Florida for the lifestyle.
-The state boasts 8 of the top 27 beaches in America as reported by U.S. News.
+The state boasts 7 of America's top 27 beaches, as reported by U.S. News.
 The weather is beautiful year-round, amusement parks such as Disney World are in your backyard, and cruise ships depart from all coastlines.
 The cities are rich with eclectic cultures, attracting tourists annually from around the world, in addition to the abundant inhabitants who proudly represent their Caribbean and Latin American roots in communities.

 If Florida seems like it might be the right fit for you, read on to learn more.